 Hamid Safaei Coaches Wittenborg Students on Job Seeking in Online Workshop

-Students of Wittenborg University of Applied Sciences have received an online coaching workshop from executive coach Hamid Safaei for tips on how to write a successful CV, cover letter and the dos and don’ts of job-seeking in the Netherlands.
+Students of WUAS have received an online coaching workshop from executive coach Hamid Safaei for tips on how to write a successful CV, cover letter and the dos and don’ts of job-seeking in the Netherlands.
 The 90-minute coaching session was both attention grabbing and dynamic with numerous students participating from all over the globe.

 Hamid Safaei, international best-selling author of "First-Class Leadership and Your Journey to Fulfilment", is a certified executive coach and senior management consultant with over 15 years’ experience at large corporates, FMCGs, financials, Big-4, and SMEs.
 During his session with Wittenborg’s students, Safei covered all-round tips starting from how to shoot for the right job vacancies to how students can prepare for interviews and negotiate remuneration packages.